CoderDojoTC/ai-racing-league/README.md

 One solution is to acquire some robust GPUs that students can use to quickly train complex models - typically in 15 to 20 minutes.
 This hardware needs to be easy to use - for example we need to do folder-based drag and drops and press a single button to begin training.

-# Raspberry Pi 3, 4, the Nvidia Nano, the Nvdia DX2, and the Intel Mobius Neural Stick
+# Hardware Options: Raspberry Pi 3, 4, the Nvidia Nano, the Nvdia DX2, and the Intel Mobius Neural Stick
 The base DonkeyCar today uses the Raspberry Pi 3+ which has a list price of $35.
 This hardware is just barly able to process images in real-time in ideal lighting conditions and a well defined track.
+There are now many other options that will allow us better performance.
+The question is what option should we standardize on?

 The Nvidia Nano on the other hand has 128 CUDA core processors and has more than enough power to drive around a track in real time with varied lighting conditions.
+The list price is $99 and there seems to be widespread support for building cars using the Nano using both the traditional TensorFlow and the increasingly popular PyTorch.

+The Intel Mobius stick is a low-power way to do image recognition using a USB dongle to do the image processing.
+It would cost $75 in additon to the Raspberry Pi.
+However, the software built around Intel's OpenVino libraries are complex to use and there is little on-line help.

+There are also college-level autonomous driving teams that use the more expensive Nvidia DX2 hardware.

 # References
 Here are some sites that are of interest: